vegaprotocol/specs/protocol/0055-TREA-on_chain_treasury.md

 ### Direct allocation by governance

 A governance proposal may be submitted to transfer funds on enactment from the on-chain treasury to certain account types.
-Please see [the governance spec](./0028-GOVE-governance.md) for a description of this.
+Such a transfer may be one-off or recurring.
+There is no other way to withdraw the funds from the network treasury account.
+Please see [the governance spec](./0028-GOVE-governance.md#5-transfers-initiated-by-governance) for a description of this.

 ## Acceptance criteria